 – Alan Kay.

-My name is Amir Rachum and I have a B.Sc in Software Engineering from the Technion.
+Hi!
+My name is Amir Rachum and I’m a Software Engineer.
 Computers are one of the most important aspects of my personal life, as well as professional.
 They are what I love doing - using, experimenting, getting excited with how cool they are.

 You can contact me at email@example.com

-My main programming language is Python, but I am also proficient in C++ (though I don’t like it nearly as much).
-I love Vim as an editor, but it’s 2016, so I use its keybinding with PyCharm or Eclipse.
+2016 2018, so I use its keybinding with PyCharm, CLion or occasionally Sublime Text.
 I love Linux for work and Windows for pleasure (i.e., Civilization V).
 When using Linux, I’m a zsh guy, but bash is also fine.
 I used to use c-shell, but everyone says it’s considered harmful, so I stopped.

 I also use some Java, sometimes for Android development, but it’s been a while.
 If you put a gun to my head, I might be able to remember some languages I toyed with in University, such as C#, ML, Prolog, Squeak, Tcl or Matlab.
 Though their paradigms stayed with me, the syntax knowledge did not.